gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 employing a cross-validated LASSO to identify the best set of control districts and their associated weights that minimize prediction error for the treated panel’s covid numbers in the pre-treatment period.
-After I do this, I’ll pivot to the traditioanl SCM using the Synth package (hold tight).
+After I do this, I’ll pivot to the traditional SCM using the Synth package (hold tight).

 The first thing we need to do is to pivot the panel from long format to